-“At Southwest Scoliosis Institute, we see adult patients who are in pain or are embarrassed by the curves.
-This is where our expertise and experience with complex adult scoliosis make the difference in improving these lives.”
+“At Southwest Scoliosis Institute, we see adult patients who are in pain or are embarrassed by their curves.
+Consequently, we can use our expertise and experience with complex adult scoliosis to make a difference in improving these lives.”

 Richard Hostin, MD

 Southwest Scoliosis Institute studies adult patients, the majority being women, who develop Scoliosis and who can go through life with little or no pain.
 On the other hand, we see young women with spinal curves and they too have no pain.
 “I tell them that the disease will progress and that if left alone, 80 or 90 percent of the time problems and pain will occur later in life.
 With these women, we discuss their treatment options on a case-by-case basis.”
 Richard Hostin, MD